Beliavsky/Fortran-Tools/README.md

 [NAG](https://www.nag.com/content/nag-fortran-compiler): robust and highly tested Fortran compiler, valued for its checking capabilities and detailed error reporting.
 Available on Linux, Microsoft Windows and Mac OS X, including Apple Silicon Macs.
 (C)

 [NEC](https://www.nec.com/en/global/solutions/hpc/sx/tools.html): Fortran compiler conforms to the Fortran-2003 standard (ISO/IEC 1539-1:2004) and supports many features from Fortran-2008 (ISO/IEC 1539-1:2010).
 NEC has more than 30 years’ experience in compiler technology for high-end vector machines, and these newly developed compilers will be based on this experience and support all the optimization strategies that NEC compilers are known for.
+(C)

 [NVIDIA HPC Software Development Kit](https://developer.nvidia.com/hpc-sdk): NVIDIA HPC SDK C, C++, and Fortran compilers support GPU acceleration of HPC modeling and simulation applications with standard C++ and Fortran, OpenACC® directives, and CUDA®.
 GPU-accelerated math libraries maximize performance on common HPC algorithms, and optimized communications libraries enable standards-based multi-GPU and scalable systems programming.